kevincjhung/Concord_SignalR_Chat_App/README.md

 ## Key Features

 Real-Time Communication:
 Our chat application leverages SignalR, enabling real-time bidirectional communication between users.
-Users can instantly send and receive messages, fostering seamless and interactive conversations.
+Users can instantly send and receive messages, fostering seamless and interactive conversations
 Multiple Channels:
 The app supports the creation and management of multiple channels, allowing users to engage in distinct conversations based on their interests or topics.
 The intuitive sidebar interface makes channel selection effortless.